awsdocs/amazon-rds-user-guide/doc_source/USER_RestoreFromSnapshot.md

   + From Web Edition to Standard Edition or Enterprise Edition
   + From Express Edition to Web Edition, Standard Edition or Enterprise Edition

 If you want to change from one edition to a new edition that is not supported by restoring a snapshot, you can try using the native backup and restore feature\.
 SQL Server verifies whether or not your database is compatible with the new edition based on what SQL Server features you have enabled on the database\.
-For more information, see [Importing and Exporting SQL Server Databases](SQLServer.Procedural.Importing.md)\.
+For more information, see [Importing and exporting SQL Server databases](SQLServer.Procedural.Importing.md)\.

-## Oracle Considerations<a name="USER_RestoreFromSnapshot.Oracle"></a>
+## Oracle considerations<a name="USER_RestoreFromSnapshot.Oracle"></a>

 If you use Oracle GoldenGate, always retain the parameter group with the `compatible` parameter\.
 When you restore a DB instance from a DB snapshot, you must specify the parameter group that has a matching or greater `compatible` parameter value\.

 You can upgrade a DB snapshot while it is still a DB snapshot, before you restore it\.
-For more information, see [Upgrading an Oracle DB Snapshot](USER_UpgradeDBSnapshot.Oracle.md)\.
+For more information, see [Upgrading an Oracle DB snapshot](USER_UpgradeDBSnapshot.Oracle.md)\.

-## Restoring from a Snapshot<a name="USER_RestoreFromSnapshot.Restoring"></a>
+## Restoring from a snapshot<a name="USER_RestoreFromSnapshot.Restoring"></a>

 You can restore a DB instance from a DB snapshot using the AWS Management Console, the AWS CLI, or the RDS API\.